jlmelville/mize/scripts/README.md

 `n_hs_call` remain separate actual invocation resources, and elapsed time is a separate view.
 Do not combine these unlike resources into one score.

+Target-hit flags use stored progress when it is available.
+For profiles such as `stats::optim()` that do not expose progress, a finite returned final metric truthfully establishes whether the final state meets the target, while its first-hit iteration and `nf`/`ng` remain unavailable.
+A nonfinite returned metric leaves target state unavailable instead of recording a false miss.

 Elapsed time and external invocation counts come from the measured run without progress tracing.
 When a progress or summary artifact is requested, the harness makes one unmeasured deterministic replay, records only values already